-The University of Chicago Classics Department offers a doctoral graduate program in Classical Studies; it also collaborates with the University of Chicago’s Division of Humanities to allow students in the Master of Arts Program in the Humanities (MAPH) to concentrate in Classics.
+The University of Chicago Classics Department offers a doctoral graduate program in Classical Studies; it also collaborates with the University of Chicago’s Division of the Arts & Humanities to allow students in the Master of Arts Program in the Humanities (MAPH) to concentrate in Classics.

 Two features characterize our graduate program.
-The first is flexibility to meet the interests of a wide range of students who wish to explore the Classics from many different points of view.
-We have two Joint Programs, with the Committee of Social Thought and the Committee on Theater and Performance Studies (TAPS), although we also allow joint degrees with other departments, tailored to the interests of our graduate students.
+The first is flexibility to accommodate the interests of a wide range of students who wish to explore the Classics from many different points of view.
+We offer two PhD tracks, Classical Languages and Literatures (CLL) and the Ancient Mediterranean World (AMW).
+In addition, students can pursue two Joint Programs, with the Committee on Social Thought and the Committee on Theater and Performance Studies (TAPS), but students can explore joint degrees with other departments (e.g., with Middle Eastern Studies and the Divinity School), tailored to their specific interests.

-The second notable characteristic of our program is the range of opportunities and resources that we afford to students: one of the best libraries of the country, as well as an intensive program of workshops and lectures, both within and without the department of Classics; funding for travel and research, both archival and archeological; as well as a range of teaching opportunities.
-The fluid relationships between departments allow students to venture beyond the department into other areas and disciplines.
+The second notable characteristic of our program is the range of opportunities and resources that we afford to students: one of the best libraries of the country, as well as an intensive program of workshops and lectures, both within and without the department of Classics; funding for travel and research, both archival and archeological; as well as a range of teaching opportunities in Greek, Latin, and Classical Civilization.
+The fluid relationships between departments allow students to venture beyond the department into other ancient cultures and disciplines.

 PhD Program

-The first two years of our PhD programs are typically comprised of course work, including two-quarter surveys of Greek and Latin literature, two-quarter research seminars, and pedagogy training, as well as additional seminars, language courses, and courses in the skills that comprise the study of classics, such as papyrology and epigraphy.
+The first two years of our PhD programs typically comprise course work, including two-quarter surveys of Greek and Latin literature (or training in other ancient languages for the AMW track), two-quarter research seminars, and pedagogy training, as well as additional seminars, language courses, and courses in the skillsand methods deployed in the study of classics, such as papyrology and archaeology.
 We encourage our students to direct their coursework towards the development of possible dissertation topics, using departmental seminars to explore particular texts or problems in depth and workshops to test their own research ideas and acquaint themselves with the research strategies of faculty members and graduate students inside and outside our department.
 Students take translation examinations in Greek and Latin during their first two years.

-In the third and fourth year, our PhD students take specialized examinations: a qualifying exam in secondary literature, as well as a special field exam tailored to their research interests.
-They also assemble a dissertation committee and draft a dissertation proposal in order to be admitted to candidacy.
-By this time, students will have demonstrated competence in reading two of the modern languages of classical scholarship—typically German and French—through the University’s Academic Reading Comprehension Assessment.
+After their coursework and demonstrating ancient language proficiency, in the third and fourth year our PhD students take specialized examinations and work on a dissertation proposal.
+The exams are configured according to the two tracks: these include a comprehensive exam in primary texts and secondary literature followed by a special field exam (CLL) or three special field exams (AMW), tailored to their research interests.
+Students then assemble a dissertation committee and draft a dissertation proposal in order to be admitted to candidacy.
+By this time, students will have demonstrated competence in reading two of the modern languages of classical scholarship—typically German and French—through the University’s Academic Reading Comprehension Assessment (ARCA).
 Having completed our seminar on pedagogy, they continue their training by holding teaching assistantships and then teaching their own undergraduate classes.

 After being admitted to candidacy, our students research, write, and defend their dissertations.